Medical Devices

 PRRC

-Certification Experts can offer to act as a Person Responsible for Regulatory Compliance (PRRC) in the context of medical devices. .
-The PRRC is a crucial role mandated by the European Union’s Medical Device Regulation (MDR) and In Vitro Diagnostic Regulation (IVDR) to ensure compliance with regulatory requirements for medical devices and in vitro diagnostics.
-Certification Experts can also act as the Deputy PRRC.
-A Deputy PRRC, or Deputy Person Responsible for Regulatory Compliance, is an individual appointed by a medical device or in vitro diagnostic device manufacturer to assist the PRRC in fulfilling their duties related to regulatory compliance.
+Certification Experts can offer to act as a Person Responsible for Regulatory Compliance (PRRC) in the context of medical devices.
+The PRRC is a crucial position mandated by the European Union’s Medical Device Regulation (MDR) and In Vitro Diagnostic Regulation (IVDR) to ensure compliance with regulatory requirements for medical devices and in vitro diagnostics.
+Certification Experts can also act as a Deputy PRRC.
+A Deputy PRRC, or Deputy Person Responsible for Regulatory Compliance, is an individual appointed by a medical device or in vitro diagnostic device manufacturer to assist their PRRC in fulfilling the duties related to regulatory compliance.

 - PRRC